 In this article, George presents a broad and exciting view of the potential future for the field of massage therapy.
 This was the keynote presentation given to the 2004 meeting of the AMTA Council of Schools.

 Ron Kurtz, PhD (1934-2011) was the founder of the Hakomi Method of Mindfulness-Based Assisted Self-Study, and a pioneer in the field of body-centered psychotherapy.
 He led trainings and workshops around the world over a period of four decades.
 Ron was a master therapist, gifted teacher and theorist, and author of Body-Centered Psychotherapy: The Hakomi Method, and coauthor of The Body Reveals and Grace Unfolding.
 In 2008, he was given the Lifetime Achievement Award by the US Association for Body Psychotherapy.
-Ron's work is being carried forward by the Ron Kurtz Center in Ashland, Oregon.
+Access to Ron’s writings and training videos may be found at Hakomi.com.

 For profound change to occur, who we habitually and unconsciously believe we are needs to shift.
 Change has to happen in the unconscious structures which hold these core beliefs.
 As therapists, we need to understand our clients at that level.
 Ron discusses how these structures are held and organized within the body, and how this experience can be readily accessed.